thehamish555/thehamish555.github.io/blogs/development-of-hambot.md

 ---
 layout: default
-title:  "Development of Ham Bot"
+title:  Development of Ham Bot
+permalink: /blogs/development-of-ham-bot
+parent: Blogs
 ---

 ## The Beginning (2021-2022)

 Over the last couple of years (Starting Late 2021), I have experimented with Discord Bots.
 To learn more about how to code these bots I made a simple Bot I called "Ham Bot".